Grey hardwood flooring comes in many different shades and lends itself to a modern, farmhouse or a rustic industrial interior.

 There is often a misconception, one I had myself when I first started in the industry, that a solid board will last longer than an engineered board as you can sand it more.

-This is incorrect.
-You can only ever sand down to where the tongue and groove profile is, regardless of the construction.
+This is incorrect, you can only ever sand down to where the tongue and groove profile is, regardless of the construction.

 This top layer is an important feature to take note of.

-Plank Width
+Plank Width for Grey Wood Flooring:

 Planks above 220mm are generally considered wide.